miho/VRL-Documentation/vrl-studio/debugging.md

 ### What is Visual Debugging? ###

-Sometimes you might be interested in the state of private member variables of a visualized object.
+Sometimes you might be interested in the state of member variables of a visualized object.
 In a classical IDE one would observe the variable by compiling/running the program in debug mode.
 This would allow for detailed analysis of all members etc.

-VRL-Studio has a feature called *Visual Debugging*.  even though it cannot fully replace a classical debugger it highly simplifies the analysis of visualized objects.
-This allows you to access objects that are visualized on the canvas from the shell environment.
+VRL-Studio has a feature called *Visual Debugging*.
+Even though it cannot fully replace a classical debugger it highly simplifies the analysis of visualized objects.
+It allows you to access objects that are visualized on the canvas from the shell environment.

 ### Accessing Objects From The Shell ###